Why I Left My Dream Company… And Found My Dream Job

 When I told my friends and family I was leaving Apple, the reactions were everything you’d expect.
 Some questioned my sanity; others were simply stunned that I would leave my dream company after only 18 months.
 I’m an unabashed Apple geek I was up at 2:01 am CT during our recent recruiting trip to Rice so that I could preorder the iPhone 6.
 The Apple Store Leader Program in which I was participating featured graduates from Harvard, Stanford, and Duke, among others.
 While I wasn’t in Cupertino (but instead rotating through several Apple Stores throughout New Jersey), I was developing leadership skills at one of the world’s most admired companies.
 Still, as I considered my career ambitions and the skills I was looking to develop, I knew I needed something different.

 My goal, like many of my current colleagues, was (and still is) to start a business of my own.
 To do so, I knew I needed more – a chance to learn from true visionaries about how a business was built and to take ownership of my development along with that of the firm.
 My sights turned to the startup community of New York City, and as I poured over companies on AngelList, StartupHire, and countless other resources, I kept coming across a position with a rapidly growing knowledge broker offering what seemed like the perfect opportunity.
 I didn’t know it then, but I’d stumbled upon my “dream job”.

-Chris joined AlphaSights in February of 2013 and serves as an Associate on our People Operations team.
+Chris joined AlphaSights in February of 2013 and served as an Associate on our People Operations team.